 As we cruise along Queen Charlotte Sound, we will capture the essential essence of the Marlborough Sounds Maritime Park as we journey through this interface between land and sea where forested peninsulas, notched and scalloped by countless bays, stretch out into waters dotted with islands.

-Finally we will call at Motuara Island, where we should see South Island Saddleback (now treated as a separate species from its North Island cousin) and where some very tame Bellbirds and South Island Robins (likewise now treated as distinct from the New Zealand Robins on North Island) will enthral us.
+We will call at Motuara Island, where we should see South Island Saddleback (now treated as a separate species from its North Island cousin) and where some very tame Bellbirds and South Island Robins (likewise now treated as distinct from the New Zealand Robins on North Island) will enthral us.
 We may also be able to see some Little Penguins.

 We will also visit Blumine Island in search of Malherbe’s (or Orange-fronted) Parakeet, a very rare endemic that is generally straightforward to find at this location.

-New Zealand: Day 9 After some final birding at Queen Charlotte Sound we will southwards along a spectacular stretch of coastline to Kaikoura for a two nights stay.
+New Zealand: Day 9 After some final birding at Queen Charlotte Sound we will head southwards along a spectacular stretch of coastline to Kaikoura for a two nights stay.

 Dusky Dolphins are both frequent and extremely tame, whilst if we are fortunate we will see Great Sperm Whale and the endangered Hector’s Dolphin.

-Around Kaikoura town we may see Pacific Reef Egret and the introduced Common Redpoll.
+Around Kaikoura town, we may see Pacific Reef Egret and the introduced Common Redpoll.